Meet the Team

 Robert Rowland

-Robert is a first-year student studying Economics and Finance.
+Robert is a second year student studying Economics and Finance.
 Robert has been working with the Sokolov-Miller Family Financial and Life Skills Center since December 2023 and enjoys teaching his peers about the benefits of and the path to financial wellness.
 Outside of work, Robert enjoys playing tennis, getting involved with THON, and hanging out with friends.

 Money Question for Robert: Why do you work in financial wellness?